lsst-sitcom/sitcomtn-131/index.rst

 The start and the end of the slew are indicated by the vertical dashed lines.
 We can identify the vibrations generated during the acceleration and deceleration phases corresponding to an increase of the TMA torque of +/- 500,000 N.m.
 During the TMA rotation at constant speed we see 4 vibration events lasting a few seconds.
 These vibrations are not associated to torque variations.
 We can also detect these events on the M1M3 angular acceleration around the z axis.
-The 2 other M1M3 accelerometers do not show significant variations.
+The two other components of the angular acceleration, around x and y, do not show a significant signal associated to the vibration events.

 .. figure:: /_static/images/overview-2023-12-21-558-.png